microsoft/ApplicationInsights-Kubernetes/examples/WebAPI.Net6/Readme.md

 ## Enable Application Insights for Kubernetes

-To enable Application Insights for Kubernetes, the services need to be registered in [Program.cs](./Program.cs):
+To enable Application Insights for Kubernetes, the services need to be registered:

 ```csharp
 ...